Discipline: Architecture – design, Interdisciplinary Art – new media

 Region: Catskill, NY

-Jeffrey Halstead is a multidisciplinary artist who works in digital photography, animation, 3D modeling, and physical installation.
-His artistic and spatial explorations reside in the effects of weight, the associated collapse of material, and how gravity can be used to distort and challenge the collective power structures of traditional architectural space.
+Jeffrey Halstead is a multidisciplinary artist who works in photogrammetry, animation, 3D modeling, and physical installation.
+His artistic and spatial explorations reside in the effects of weight, the associated collapse of material. and how computer simulation can be used to capture the experience of time and space.

-Halstead teaches at the Taubman College of Architecture and Urban Planning at the University of Michigan.
+Halstead has taught at the University of Michigan, the Southern California Institute of Architecture, and the University of Houston.
 Prior to teaching, he practiced as an architect at Gehry Partners LLP in Los Angeles.
 During his time at Gehry, he worked on two large-scale private residences and international competition projects.

 During the first Virtual MacDowell in 2020, Jeff worked on the conclusion and dissemination of a two-year-long design and research project, titled “Projection Series.”
 Projection Series has been exhibited in three of four total parts – each exhibition is site-specific and took place in Los Angeles-based galleries during 2017-19.